 The 2019-20 events are convened by Ed, Devane (PhD student), Daniela, Cullum (MA Student) and Stefan Bernhardt-Radu (MA student).
 Please follow the links for more information about each event.

 These student/staff run sessions endeavour to provide tools essential to becoming a successful 'all round' professional researcher; from writing academic papers to presenting at conferences.
+Note that the programme of events for 2020-2021 has been postponed due to Covid restrictions.

 PLEASE NOTE THAT WiPs in 2020-2021 WILL MEET ONLINE.
 If you would like to join us or to present a session, please contact Dr Grace Redhead, email@example.com, for more information and to join the team.